By Deborah Jeanne Sergeant

 “When we see dry mouth, we’re not having the saliva acting as the natural protectant to the teeth so cavities skyrocket,” Mead said.
 “You can have over-proliferation of naturally occurring fungus in the mouth and things like that.”

-For post-surgical patients unable to brush for a while, a dentist may prescribe a more potent rinse to promote oral health.
+For people experiencing toothache and post-surgical patients unable to brush for a while, a dentist may prescribe a more potent rinse to promote oral health.
 Prescriptions may also help reduce inflammation of the gums for people with gingivitis.
 Though they still need to see their dentist for regular care, these patients often benefit from prescription rinses.

 Dentists can also prescribe a higher concentration fluoride rinse.